Info5001/course-instructions/dev-environment-setup-guide.md

-# INFO5001 – Development Environment Setup (Step-by-Step Guide) 🚀
+# Development Environment Setup (Step-by-Step Guide) 🚀

-Welcome to INFO5001! 👋
 This guide will help you set up your local development environment to complete coding assignments successfully.

 **Please follow each step carefully.**

----

 ## 1. Create a GitHub Account 🔑